JDactyl/Accounting_Finanace_Scripts/README.md

 ---
 ## 🚀 Features

 **Dual-Mode Toggle:** Banks and credit card companies view your financial data differently and as such, they prepare it for customers to view in different ways.
-This often means User-input driven logic to handle sign-reversal for Credit Card vs. Bank statements.
+This often means that how each entity treats your purchases and payments differs depending on what they consider an asset or liability.
+User-input driven logic is used to handle sign-reversal for Credit Card vs. Bank statements so that a standard end-product is produced and easily readable.

-**Smart Column Detection:** Automatically identifies date and amount columns using case-insensitive keyword mapping.
+**Smart Column Detection:** Currently, there is no agreed upon standard for a transaction history customer csv file that the banking and credit card industries have moved toward.
+As such, each busines, from national to regional banks, and credit card companies have header fieldnames in different sequences and using synonyms of common financial terminology.
+This script automatically identifies date and amount columns using case-insensitive keyword mapping, allowing it to handle any number of entity csv files.

-**PDF Intelligence:** Extracts and caches dollar amounts and dates from receipt directories to optimize lookup speeds.
+**PDF Intelligence:** Pulling pdf text can become taxing when dealing with scalability issues, such as working through thousands of documents.
+This can lead to a time bottleneck where you end up waiting for the script to finish caching and realize you could have gone out to lunch.
+And if something goes wrong?
+There goes a day of troubleshooting.
+Since effciency is key, this script extracts and caches ***only*** dollar amounts and dates from receipt directories to optimize lookup speeds.

-**Comprehensive Reporting:** Generates a timestamped reconciliation report flagging matches, partial matches, and missing documentation.
+**Comprehensive Reporting:** A solid end-result can give you peace of mind or a good starting point to pursue loose ends.
+The report that this generates is a timestamped reconciliation report that's flagging matches, partial matches, and missing documentation.

 ---
 ## ⚙️ Configuration & Installation